The Corporate Transparency Act: How it affects your small business

 As a small business owner, you may be impacted by a new law called the Corporate Transparency Act (CTA) and its corresponding Beneficial Ownership Information reporting requirements.
-Understanding the CTA, what beneficial ownership information is, and how your small business will be affected will help keep your business in compliance to avoid penalties and other consequences.
+Understanding the CTA, what a beneficial ownership information report is, and how your small business will be affected will help keep your business in CTA compliance to avoid penalties and other consequences.

 What is the Corporate Transparency Act?